Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

-{\it The model.---}We consider ordered and disordered planar packings of $N_c=1024$ prismatic cells with periodic boundary conditions, assuming uniform cell height across the tissue~({Fig.~\ref{F1}} and~\footnote{The assumption on the uniform cell height is a reasonable assumption, since cells are tightly packed in a monolayer}).
+{\it The model.---}We consider ordered and disordered planar packings of $N_c=1024$ prismatic cells with periodic boundary conditions, assuming uniform cell height across the tissue~(Fig.~\ref{F1} and~\footnote{The assumption of uniform cell height is reasonable because cells in a monolayer are tightly packed.
+If apical vertices were free to move in the $z$-direction, the apical surface of the tissue would no longer remain generally flat.
+Nevertheless, the simplification of flat apical surface does not affect the main conclusions of our work}).

 In addition to VAE that penalizes deviations of cell volumes $V_k$ and cell surface areas $S_k$ from preferred values, our potential energy includes a constant contribution to the lateral surface tension, $-\gamma$, describing cell-cell adhesion at the lateral cell sides; we denote the lateral cell surface areas by $A_k^{(l)}$ and, for generality, we consider both positive and negative $\gamma$-values.
 In dimensionless form, where units of energy and length are given by $k_SV_0^{4/3}$ ($k_S$ being the area-elasticity modulus) and $V_0^{1/3}$, respectively, the potential energy reads